ben-girardet/pray-project/PROGRESS.md

 - [ ] Identify issue with Safari and latest update of fast (fast-provider)
 - [ ] Open up an issue if needed, reach for help

+## 26.11.2020 - Several things

+- [x] Migrate to sunago.app
+- [x] Start the conversation page
+- [x] Deploy so we can use it on mobile device
 ## Next

 - [ ] Work on Profile page so we can